Kushiro wetlands megasolar issue: Government

 The Kushiro city government established guidelines for the installation of new solar panels in 2023.
 Since his election in October 2024, Kushiro Mayor Hidenori Tsuruma has been in favor of restricting development in the Kushiro wetlands, along with 20 of the 24 members of the city assembly.
 The assembly plans to create an ordinance to allow them to approve or deny construction in the area.
-On May 30, 2025, Tsuruma issued a "No More Megasolar" declaration (ノーモア　メガソーラー宣言, Nō Moa Megasōrā Sengen) stating that he does not want any further construction in the area.
+On May 30, 2025, Tsuruma issued a "No More Megasolar" declaration (ノーモアメガソーラー宣言, Nō Moa Megasōrā Sengen) stating that he does not want any further construction in the area.

 On September 5, 2025, Hokkaido governor Naomichi Suzuki recommended that Japan Ecology stop construction and questioned the company for proceeding without obtaining permission, as is required by the Forestry Act.
 He also announced an investigation into the approximately 1,200 alleged illegal forest clearings reported in the area to allow for megasolar construction.

 On September 9, Liberal Democratic Party members in the National Diet, along with the Minister of the Environment Keiichiro Asao, visited and inspected the site.
 They said they want to balance the utilization of renewable energy with environmental protection through legal reform.
 On the same day, the Ministry of the Environment announced that it would establish a framework to curb the inappropriate construction of solar power facilities in the Kushiro wetlands.
 On September 11, officials from the Ministry of the Environment visited Shibecha (a town in the Kushiro wetlands), and Mayor Yoshihiko Sato requested for regulations regarding development in the Kushiro wetlands to be established.

+In a meeting between Environment Minister Ishihara Hirotaka and Naomichi Suzuki on December 1, Suzuki urged the national government to strengthen regulations regarding the megasolar plants development.
+Following this meeting, the national government issued a plan to start in 2027, where new operators will be excluded from subsidy programs.
+Prime Minister Sanae Takaichi, a critic of the project, blamed the feed-in-tariff system for encouraging development in the area.

+On January 15, 2026, Governor Suzuki inspected two construction sites in the city.